Le délicieux Gâteau des Rois en Provence

 Epiphany in Provence and its traditional "King Cake"

-Once again in Provence, we don't like to do things like everyone else , and at Epiphany, the tradition isn't to eat the galette des rois (king cake) with its frangipane filling, which we dismiss as "the Parisian galette" or simply "the Parisian," deeming it too bland.
-The Provençal delicacy of this January period is called the "gâteau des rois" (king cake) or "la couronne des rois" (king's crown) .
-It's a sweet brioche shaped like a circle, revealing a generous, round form delicately flavored with orange blossom and studded with candied fruit, which delights the palates of Provençal people at the beginning of the year.
+The Provençal delicacy of this January period is known as the "king cake" or the "king's crown" .
+It is a sweet brioche in the shape of a circle, revealing a round and generous form , delicately flavored with orange blossom and studded with candied fruit , which delights the palates of the Provençal people at the beginning of the year.

 History and Origin of the King Cake